 For example: At the end of every week, review the list and use it to plan the week ahead.
 Select what you want to work on taking into consideration priority, time and sequence and then schedule these items into your calendar.
 Golden rule in planning: don’t schedule more than 75% of your time.

-So what are you waiting for?
-Grab a pen and paper and give yourself the gift of a calm and clear mind by unloading everything in there onto a list now that you have all the tools you need for it to work.
+So grab a pen and paper and give yourself the gift of a calm and clear mind by unloading everything in there and onto a list as now, you have all the tools you need for it to work.
 Knowledge is useless unless it is applied—how badly do you want more time?

 To your success!